 - 1. Develop a comprehensive plan for coordination between interstate agencies within the watershed.
 Evaluate case studies of successful interstate programs. - 2.
 Develop a comprehensive list that contains contact information for the various jurisdictions within the watershed.
 Develop an email distribution list, SharePoint group, and/or website to foster easy file and information sharing.
-Partnership entities should include USDA, Alabama Department of Economic and Community Affairs Office of Water Resources, other state agencies, local government, and non-profit organizations. - 3.
-Compare areas of study and possible gaps in information. - Coordinate with Barbour, Bullock, Coffee, Covington, Crenshaw, Dale, Geneva, Henry, Houston, and Pike counties in Alabama on development of sub-basin plans, agricultural/silvicultural BMPs, and sediment abatement issues. - 5.
+Partnership entities should include USDA, Alabama Department of Economic and Community Affairs Office of Water Resources, federal and state other agencies, local government, and non-profit organizations. - 3.
+Compare areas of study and possible gaps in information. - 4.
+Coordinate with Barbour, Bullock, Coffee, Covington, Crenshaw, Dale, Geneva, Henry, Houston, and Pike counties in Alabama on development of sub-basin plans, agricultural/silvicultural BMPs, and sediment abatement issues. - 5.
 Continually inform and engage all stakeholders during progress or discussions of watershed issues.
-Hold regular open joint meetings between stakeholders from both states. - 6.
-Coordinate closely on all implementation projects for stormwater management, hydrologic alteration/restoration, sedimentation, agricultural BMPs, etc. Utilize a publicly shared file and discussion tool (such as a website) to house the status and outcome(s) of all implementation projects within the watershed (within both states).
+Hold regular open joint meetings between stakeholders from both states. - Coordinate closely on all implementation projects for stormwater management, hydrologic alteration/restoration, sedimentation, agricultural BMPs, etc. Utilize a publicly shared file and discussion tool (such as a website) to house the